pwittchen/spotify-cli-linux/README.md

 pip install twine
 ```

-then, update version in `setup.py` file and use wrapper in a `Makefile`:
+then, update version in `spotifycli/version.py` and type:

 ```
-make dist
 make release
-make clean
 ```